Introduction & Highlights

 Type 3 allocations as at December 31st 1968:

-The Class 33's again returned to Cardiff on summer passenger workings, one handled a Portsmouth - Cardiff turn, another a Portsmouth - Bristol.
-On the Brighton - Exeter service the summer Saturday workings were again double headed, and on the Fawley - Plymouth Cattlewater harbour oil train the Class 33's had been passed to work to the entire trip.
+The Class 33s again returned to Cardiff on summer passenger workings, with two Portsmouth - Cardiff turns, one returning to Portsmouth direct, the other via Bristol.
+On the Brighton - Exeter service the summer Saturday workings were again double headed, and on the Fawley - Plymouth Cattlewater harbour oil train the Class 33s had been passed to work to the entire trip.

 Type 3 allocations as at December 31st 1969: